 Best Cheap Earbuds For Sleeping: MAXROCK Sleep Earplugs

 If you like to listen to music or ambient noises before you sleep, the design of the MAXROCK Sleep Earplugs combines earplugs and earbuds for a snug, cozy fit that helps block surrounding noise like a busy street, blaring television, or your partner’s snoring.

 They don’t have built-in noise cancelation; rather, they’re designed like an earplug, so the noise suppression will depend on how snugly they fit in your ears.
 The earbuds are made of squishy, flexible double-layered silicone to fit comfortably, even if you’re a side sleeper.

 An inline remote lets you answer calls and control playback as needed, and there’s even a basic carry case so they won’t get tangled when you drop them in your bag.

 The sound quality isn’t anything to write home about, but keep in mind that they’re designed for helping you get to sleep.
 We wouldn’t recommend buying these primarily for listening to music or making calls, but they’re a comfortable and affordable solution for sleeping.Buy on Amazon

-Brand name earbuds can get very expensive, with features and sound quality to match the high-end prices.
-That said, expensive earbuds may not be in your budget right now, or you may not even notice much of a difference between earbuds that cost hundreds of dollars and ones that are $50 or less.
+Brand-name earbuds can cost a lot, with features and sound quality to match the high-end prices.
+That said, expensive earbuds may not be in your budget right now, or you may not even notice much of a difference between earbuds that cost hundreds of dollars and ones costing a lot less.